tazama-lf/docs/README.md

  - **Moderate** - an investigation alert to a case management systems can be created once the evaluation of all the typologies are complete;
  - **Low** - the transaction will pass without intervention, but the evaluation outcome will be stored for future retrieval.

 The typology score is evaluated against an 'interdiction' threshold to determine if the client system should be instructed to block a transaction 'in flight'.
-The Event Flow processor can be configured to override the interdiction outcome for a typology for a specific account or entity.
+The Event Flow rule processor can be configured to override the interdiction outcome for a typology for a specific account or entity.

 Further information on the role of the Typology Processor is available on the [Typology Processing](/Product/typology-processing.md) page.